AyaanJaved/ayaanjaved-in/blueprint.md

-Version: 1.0
+Version: 2.0
-Date: July 29, 2025
+Date: January 2025
-Status: Finalized for Phase 1 Development
+Status: Phase 1 Implementation Complete
 1. Project Overview & Goal
 1.1.
 Primary Objective
 To design and develop a personal portfolio website for Ayaan, a software developer with 3 years of experience.
 The primary goal is to create a powerful first impression on recruiters and hiring managers from top-tier technology companies (e.g., Google, Meta, Netflix), ultimately leading to high-quality career opportunities.